MrTorstein/Fys-Stk4155/README.md

     - Class: The solver class, used to preform the regression method, in a python file
     - Run: the solver class, a file used to run the solver class and all the saved images used in the rapport.
 Also the terrain dataset in a .tif file
     - Test_runs: Solver class, terrain dataset and a file testrunning some of the functionalities but not saving any files, just showing them.
+  - Project 2
+    - This one is empty